WarnerJaworsk/unsupervised-clustering-main/README.md

 - **Scikit-learn**: For model training and evaluation.
 - **Pandas** and **NumPy**: For data preprocessing and manipulation.
 - **Seaborn** and **Matplotlib**: For exploratory data analysis and visualization.
-- **pickle**: For saving and loading machine learning models.

 ## Model

 The predictive model is trained using the KMeans algorithm.
-It applies preprocessing steps like creating dummy variables, using elbow method to find the best k value.
-The model aims to segment customers into clusters based on their annual income and spending score.
+It applies preprocessing steps like creating dummy variables and using elbow and silhouette plots to find the best k value (number of clusters).
+The model aims to segment customers into clusters based on their age, annual income, and spending score.

 ## Future Enhancements

 - Adding support for additional datasets.
 - Incorporating more advanced clustering algorithms.
-- Adding visualizations to better represent customer segments.

 ## Installation (for local deployment)